ManiSaiTeja2007/fileTofolderConverter/README.md

 ## License

-MIT – Free to use, modify, and distribute.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
+You are free to use, modify, and distribute this software provided that any derivative work is also licensed under the GPL v3.

 ---